 Show All Answers

-Contact the Public Services Department at (843) 849-2022.
+Submit a Report a Concern form here or contact the Public Services Department at (843) 849-2022.

 Prioritizing the resurfacing of existing paved roads will be done utilizing our computerized Pavement Management System, which is based on the technical evaluation of the overall condition of each road.
 This eliminates the need for request for resurfacing of specific roads.
 If you have questions regarding the Town's resurfacing program or the Pavement Management System, you may contact Town staff at (843) 856-3080.